lanl/LaGriT/docs/pages/tutorial/lagrit_introduction/step_01.md

 cmo/status/3dmesh
 ```

+*Note: the command **cmo/select/3dmesh** can be added here, but not necessary because there is only one mesh.
+Also, the **create** command makes the created mesh the current mesh.*

 ## Create Points for Hex Mesh

 We will use one of the simple **`createpts`** commands, this version will create a structured rectangular mesh.
 Checking the syntax for [createpts/brick/](https://lanl.github.io/LaGriT/pages/docs/commands/createpts/CRTPTBRICK.html) we see options that can be defined as variables, making them easy to change.

 In LaGriT, variables are assigned using the `define` keyword.
 We define the variables before the commands.
 It is good practice to locate these all together with comments at the top of the command file.
+You can also use the **define** command multiple times, the last will overwrite previous values.
+This is an easy way to keep track of resolutions as you try them.

 ```
 # Mesh domain 100x50x80